zorge75/agenda42/README.md

 ### 1. **🍴 Fork the Repository**
 First, let’s create your personal copy of the project:

-1. Go to the repository: [Agenda42](https://github.com/brgman/agenda42.git).
-2. Click the **Fork** button in the top-right corner.
+1. Click the **Fork** button in the top-right corner.
 This will create a copy of the repository in **your own GitHub account**.
-3. 🎉 Now you have your own version of the project to work on!
+2. 🎉 Now you have your own version of the project to work on!

 ---